Anson Chan: SAR administration career

 After Hong Kong's handover to China on 1 July 1997, Chan stayed on as head of the civil service under then Chief Executive Tung Chee-hwa, a valuable sign of stability and continuity for the new administration.
-She was always highly regarded: one British-born civil servant said that "nothing would work without her", also noting that "Tung needs her more than she needs him."
+She was highly regarded: one British-born civil servant said that "nothing would work without her", also noting that "Tung needs her more than she needs him."

 Chan was loyal in the main but her public utterances were occasionally at odds with Tung.
 It was enough to earn her a certain independence and the epithet of "Hong Kong's Conscience".
-In contrast to the more conservative Tung, Chan showed the greater support for democracy and freedom, and advocated a faster pace of democratisation.
+In contrast to the more conservative Tung, Chan showed the greater support for democracy and advocated a faster pace of democratisation.

 In 1998, Chan was somewhat criticised for her role in the monitoring of the new Hong Kong International Airport construction at Chek Lap Kok.
 The airport had logistical difficulties upon its opening, and some blamed Chan for her lack of supervision.